T-RAN: College years

-T-RAN earned a Bachelor of Science degree in Telecommunications from Lee University, a Christian liberal arts college in Cleveland, Tennessee, where he attended from 2003 to 2007.
+T-RAN earned a Bachelor of Science degree in Telecommunications from Lee University, a Christian liberal arts college in Cleveland, Tennessee, which he attended from 2003 to 2007.
 He toured in Jamaica and The Bahamas in 2006.

 In 2008, T-RAN licensed his company, 22Visionz, LLC.
-The name, 22Visionz, is derived from Proverbs 22:1 of the Bible: “A good name is rather to be chosen than great riches, and loving favor rather than silver and gold.”
+Its name is derived from Proverbs 22:1 of the Bible: “A good name is rather to be chosen than great riches, and loving favor rather than silver and gold.”

 In 2008, his father ran for a seat on the Chattanooga City Council in a special election and won.
-T-RAN worked as campaign manager for his father's campaign in 2008 and re-election campaigns in 2009 and 2013.
+T-RAN worked as campaign manager for his father's campaign in 2008, and his re-election campaigns in 2009 and 2013.